 It is rare to find a plastic surgeon that specializes in the treatment of gynecomastia.
 Gynecomastia literally means “women breasts.”
 Dr. Lo has devoted a significant portion of his cosmetic surgery practice to the surgical treatment of gynecomastia, or “man boobs.”
 Dr. Lo is the premier gynecomastia specialist in Philadelphia and the Delaware Valley area, treating patients from Pennsylvania, New Jersey, New York, Delaware and beyond.
 Dr. Lo sees males of all ages from 13 to 80 with gynecomastia and treats them successfully with a combination of glandular removal (called subcutaneous mastectomy) and liposuction for shaping and contouring.
 Dr. Lo has treated hundreds of patients whose gynecomastia has been caused by medications such as Risperdal, restoring a normal-looking male chest for them.

 Timeline for Restoring a Normal Chest

-- Call (215) 829-6900 for a free consultation.
-Appointments will be made at your convenience, usually within 1-2 weeks.
+- Call (215) 829-6900 for an immediate consultation.
+Appointments will be made at your convenience.
 Please allow at least 45 minutes for your visit with Dr. Lo, when you meet with the doctor personally.